Integrity - Service - Merit

 The focus of this unit is to build a sense of community and collaboration.
 The importance of being able to work together as a group effectively is an essential part of becoming an active citizen.
-Through working as an ensemble the students will focus and enhance their leadership skills, such as speaking in public, reading non-verbals, and facilitating group work and discussion.
-This will be undertaken through exercises, collaborative challenges, research, and reflection.
+Through working as an ensemble the students will focus and enhance their leadership skills, such as speaking in public, reading non-verbals and facilitating group work and discussion.
+This will be undertaken through exercises, collaborative challenges, research and reflection.

 The ability to think on the spot and use your creativity is a 21st Century skill.
 Through this unit, students will examine how to challenge themselves by thinking creatively and working collaboratively.
-The art of improvisation will be defined, developed, and extended through exploring the basic building blocks of improvisation and applying those skills to the creative framework of Theater Sports.
+The art of improvisation will be defined, developed and extended through exploring the basic building blocks of improvisation and applying those skills to the creative framework of Theater Sports.

-Physical comedy is a unique form of theater that allows actors to leave the voice behind and focus on body and expression to communicate a message or story.
-Students will develop physical comedy skills in class exercises, investigate the genre of street theater, and create their own street theater performance, which will then be performed live to an audience.
+Physical comedy is a unique form that allows actors to leave the voice behind and focus on body and expression to communicate a message or story.
+Students will develop physical comedy skills in class exercises, investigate the genre of street and create their own street performance, which will then be performed live to an audience.
 They will have opportunities to become more aware of their bodies and learn how to communicate intentionally without sound, as well as collaborating in small groups and reflecting upon their acting experiences in journal entries and group discussions.

-Grades 7 and 8 Middle School Drama students continue to build upon the skills explored in Grades 5 and 6, including improvisation, collaboration, use of voice and body, and group performance.
+Grades 7 and 8 Middle School Drama students continue to build upon the skills explored in Grades 5 and 6, including improvisation, collaboration, use of voice and body and group performance.
 Students are able to select four different courses to supplement their drama needs.
 Each course offers them a unique viewpoint on Theater as well as continuing to build the important life skills of communication and collaboration.

 Students learn the processes behind analyzing play scripts and realizing them in performance.
 These processes include: physical explorations of character, narrative and themes; developing a performance vision; rehearsal and performance techniques.
-Working alongside students from Technical Theater 101, the group will utilise all elements of the theatrical experience (lights, sound, costumes, props, ensemble acting) to “put a show on!”
+Working alongside students from Technical Theater 101, the group will utilize all elements of the theatrical experience (lights, sound, costumes, props, ensemble acting) to “put a show on!”

 Students explore how acting, singing and dancing work together to not only create spectacle but also drive the narrative and character development in Musical Theater.
-After initial explorations of these skills, students select, choreograph, and perform ensemble scenes where all three performance skills are utilized.
+After initial explorations of these skills, students select, choreograph and perform ensemble scenes where all three performance skills are utilized.
 The course is structured so as to support both beginning and experienced performers to develop both their individual abilities and an understanding of the power of ensemble performance.

-This course focusses on how to design and create a vision for the stage with lighting, sound, and set design.
+This course focuses on how to design and create a vision for the stage with lighting, sound and set design.
 The students will explore these different aspects of technical theater in the first part of the course and then specialize in areas of interest by designing and implementing the tech for performances.
 In order to provide these practical opportunities for working with actors, Technical Theater 101 will run alongside Storm the Stage, Triple Threat Training and/or the Semester 2 Middle School musical.